 - Where do you place your logo in documents?

 - And, and, and...

 So far, it's not rocket science.
 But watch out - here comes the trick.
 Let's assume that your company is called "SampleCompany" and can be found on the Internet at "samplecompany.com".
-Now I look for a domain on the Internet, which looks very similar to your domain.
+Then I now look for an address on the Internet, which looks very similar to your address.
 For example "samplecompany.eu".
-I buy this domain (it really only costs a few dollars) and can now build my attack on it.
+I buy this address (it really only costs a few euros) and can now build my attack on it.

-From "email@example.com" I can send e-mails with your signature that look as if they came directly from you.
-I don't care what names or nicknames I use as the sender, because technically it makes no difference.
+Because from "email@example.com" I can send e-mails with your signature that look as if they came directly from you.
+I don't care what names or synonyms I use as the sender, because technically it makes no difference.